Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 We’ve had experience in both buying and selling a boat.

 When purchasing, we used a local marine service provider to give us a pre-purchase report.
-We deliberately chose one that the owner did not know and the boat had not gone to for regular servicing.
-This was just to ensure there was no bias on the outcome and really was an independent inspection.
+We deliberately chose one the owner did not know and where the boat had not gone for regular servicing.
+This was just to ensure there was no bias in the outcome and was an independent inspection.

-It was well worth its money for the peace of mind, but also because it found a couple of leaks and some minor issues with the electrics.
-We presented this to the owner of the boat, who was happy to repair before we purchased.
+It was well worth its money for the peace of mind, but also because it found some leaks and minor issues with the electrics.
+We presented this to the owner of the boat, who was happy to repair it before we finalised the purchase.

-Once repaired, we were issued with the receipt to prove the work (plus it had been done through the same marine service provider we chose for the inspection).
-This more than covered the cost of the inspection – if we had found these issues later, it would have cost us a lot more!
+Once repaired, we were issued the receipt to prove the completed work (plus it had been done through the same marine service provider we chose for the inspection).
+These repairs cost more than the inspection cost – if we had found these issues later, it would have cost us a lot more!

 This was a dry inspection of the boat.
-A wet inspection or sea trial was going to cost a lot more in this case and not worth it in comparison to the value of the boat.
-We did have a test-run in the boat with the owner and everything appeared to be running with a smooth ride.
+A wet inspection or sea trial would cost a lot more in this case and not worth it compared to the value of the boat.
+We did have a test run in the boat with the owner, and everything appeared to be running with a smooth ride.

-As we had left the boat for a couple of years in storage, when it came to insurance to go back out on the water, we were requested to provide a condition report.
-Although this meant spending out money for the report, it did mean that we were confident that nothing had compromised the boat’s seaworthiness as a result.
-This report also came in useful when selling a year or so later as the new owner could see it was still in good condition.
+For a couple of years after, we left the boat in dry storage, so when it came to insurance for it to go back out on the water, we were requested to provide a condition report.
+Although this meant spending money for the report, it did mean that we were confident that nothing had compromised the boat’s seaworthiness as a result.
+This report was also helpful when selling a year as the new owner could see it was still in good condition.

-When selling, a test run was offered to the buyer, but due to it being difficult to find a mutual time, this didn’t go ahead.
-The boat was moored already so it was clear there were no issues with the hull or buoyancy upon initial inspection.
+When selling, a test run was offered to the buyer, but this didn’t go ahead because it was difficult to find a mutual time.
+The boat was moored already, so it was clear there were no immediate issues with the hull or buoyancy upon initial inspection.
 The buyer contacted a local marine service provider, again an independent decision and not one where the boat had gone for the previous condition report or servicing.
-A small fault was found with the navigation lights, which was fixed at our expense before the sale went ahead.
+A minor fault was found with the navigation lights, which was fixed at our expense before the sale went ahead.
 For us, it was also peace of mind that we were selling a seaworthy boat and not having it play on our conscious about what could happen if it wasn’t.

 Let us know your comments

-What has your experience of second-hands boats been?
+What has your experience of second-hand boats been?
 Good?
 Bad?